 Want to try it now?
 Take a 20-minute break and do this indoor walk with Jessica!

 Bonus Tip: Train With a Professional — At Home!

 Who has time to actually go to the gym anymore?
 Not me!
 With this, you can train with a professional right in the comfort of your own home.
 Stream workouts on any device and have them tailored to your specific needs.
 I get my butt kicked and didn’t even have to leave the living room!

 What about nutrition?

 Good nutrition helps me stay focused, too, but I’ll be the first to admit it’s usually the first thing to suffer when I get super busy.
 Before I know it, I’m 10 pounds heavier and not feeling good at all!
 So, a few times a year, I do a reset.
-My favorite way to do this is with a 21-Day Kickstart or a 3-5 day juice cleanse.
 Then, some or even all of my meals are taken care of for three whole weeks!
 Especially when I have a few pounds to lose, having all the work done for me is a beautiful thing — it feels next to effortless.

 Bonus Tip: Give Your Brain a Nutrition Boost!

 TruBrain is a supplement that blends cognitive enhancers and nutrients to help boost brain function and sharpen your mental focus.
 Sometimes I sit at my computer all day hungry because I let myself get too busy to eat — not good, I know.
 These supplements help me ensure my brain has what it needs to function — and I can bounce back if I get too carried away.